Yusuke Kitagawa: Appearances

 Yusuke first appeared in the 2016 Persona 5 as one of its main characters, eventually joining the Phantom Thieves of Hearts.
 He later appeared in the new version of Persona 5, Persona 5 Royal, which added new content including Yusuke and others.
 He is first introduced after the Phantom Thieves, consisting of Joker, Ryuji, Morgana, and Ann, have taken the heart of Suguru Kamoshida and began to target Ichiryusai Madarame, Yusuke's teacher and adoptive father, who is rumored to abuse his students and take credit for their work.
 He initially aims to get Ann to agree to model nude for her for him to paint, much to her disapproval.
 They eventually agree to it in order to infiltrate Madarame's home and find out more about him.
 Yusuke is defensive against the claims against Madarame, whom he credits for taking him in after his mother died.
-When they eventually invade Madarame's Palace, represented as a golden museum, Yusuke is pulled in as well, realizing various truths of him, such as that he uses and abuses his students, as well as allowed her mother to die of a seizure to steal her art and create forgeries to sell.
+When they eventually invade Madarame's Palace, represented as a golden museum, Yusuke is pulled in as well, realizing various truths about Madarame, such as that he uses and abuses his students, as well as that he allowed Yusuke's mother to die of a seizure to steal her art and create forgeries of it to sell.
 Yusuke awakens his Persona at this point, joining the Phantom Thieves to fight against Madarame's Shadow.
 They eventually defeat him, causing Madarame to experience a change of heart and admit to his crimes.
 From then on, Yusuke aides his companions in their quest while pursuing his art.